matheusfrancisco/pycodes/README.md

 Foucus on testing and understand more about builtin functions

+Most this codes all see on youtube channels, books and courses

 I will try to re organizing this repository. (one day)

 ### Codes
   - [Python Basics](./python-beyond-basics)
   - [Functional codes in python](./functional-programming)
   - [Python Concurrency](./python-concurrency)
   - [Fluent python implementation](./fluent-python-impl)